-Hard to believe, but we are halfway to Halloween!
-It’s such a fun time of year!
-To celebrate and to bring some spooky Disney magic at home, Disney has released some delicious recipes.
+Halloween is such a fun time of year!
+To celebrate all year long and to bring some spooky Disney magic at home, Disney has released some delicious recipes.
 Catch all the details below!

 Here are all the details from Disney Cast Member Karen McLintock: